ashutosh-dave/ashutosh-dave/README.md

-# Figuring out.
+# Figuring things out.

-- Hello I am Ashutosh Dave.
-- I am a final year engineering student at A D Patel Institute of Technology.
--
+Hey, this is Ashutosh.
+I write lots of spaghetti code, trying to git good and overcome my skill issues.